zach030/tycho-protocol-sdk/docs/README.md

 ### Execution

-The execution component involves the implementation of the `SwapExecutor` interface, enabling token swaps within the protocol.
+For execution purposes, the implementation of the `SwapExecutor` interface is required.
+Without this component, trades cannot be executed on-chain, making it a critical part of the integration.
 The `SwapExecutor` is responsible for performing swaps by interacting with the underlying liquidity pools, handling token approvals, managing input/output amounts, and ensuring gas-efficient and secure execution.
 Each protocol must implement its own `SwapExecutor`, tailored to its specific logic and requirements.